NRCHKB/NRCHKB.github.io/content/wiki/introduction/quick-start.md

 ### Host Node

 Host Node is our configuration node.
 It is either Bridge or Standalone Accessory.
-It will be used to pair (connect) our virtual device in Apple Home App.
+It will be used to pair (connect) our virtual device in Apple Home.app.

 Find more about this node [here]({{< ref "/wiki/introduction/host-node" >}} "Host Node").